otaviotedesco/otaviotedesco/README.md

 ## Hello! 👋 Welcome to my Github profile!
 ### My name is Otávio!
-I'm a second period student of Analisys and system development at IFRS.
+I'm a third period student of Analisys and system development at IFRS.